Premiership of Henry McLeish: Officegate scandal and resignation

 In April 2001, reports emerged of McLeish receiving £4,000 annually from 1998 from the law firm Digby Brown, who were sub letting his constituency office in Glenrothes, Fife.
 Although the House of Commons Standards Commissioner questioned the reports, his spokesperson stated: "The matter has been dealt with.
 The income in question was not for Mr McLeish's personal use, it went straight into covering the costs of running the office.
 The scandal would become known as theOfficegate scandal.

 In later October, McLeish released a statement in relation to paying £9,000 to the Fees Office at the House of Commons and the Presiding Officer of the Scottish Parliament, Sir David Steel, banned the debate of McLeish's financial records.
 Steel had highlighted the situation was a matter of Westminster, not the Scottish Parliament.
 On 28 October, the Fife Constabulary announced its launch of an investigation following complaints made against McLeish and he refused to answer questions from reporters.

-By 2 November, the Leader of the Opposition at Holyrood, John Swinney, calls for McLeish's resignation after a "humiliating" appearance on the BBC's Question Time, when he admits he was unaware of the total sum of money involved.
+By 2 November, the leader of the Scottish National Party at Holyrood, John Swinney, called for McLeish's resignation following a "humiliating" appearance on the BBC's Question Time, where he admitted to being unaware of the total sum of money involved.
 On 6 November, it is emerged that the rental income for sub letting the office from 1987 was £36,122.
 McLeish claimed it was an "honest mistake" and offered to pay the remaining fees.
 A survey by Scotland Today revealed, 77% of Scots believed he should resign as a result of the scandal.

 On the early hours of 8 November, McLeish tendered his resignation as First Minister of Scotland.
 In a speech to the Scottish Parliament, McLeish admitted to making "mistakes" and that he "was at fault" for the Officegate scandal.
 During his resignation speech, McLeish was highly critical of the media and their role in his resignation, stating "what has surprised and dismayed me is how my family, friends, staff and colleagues have been brought into matters that are my responsibility alone".
 He further added that, despite being First Minister for just over twelve months, that he "would accept I have made no personal gain from any of this".

 Following his resignation as First Minister, McLeish continued to sit as an MSP in the Scottish Parliament for the Central Fife constituency.